 This time of year here at the nursery we start doing lots of cleaning and maintenance in our growing ground.
 We shift plants from smaller pots to larger pots to grow.
 We will be cleaning mats and we will have many one of a kind or overstock items going into the parking lot reduced price area over the next few weeks.
 Be sure to check it out when you come in.
 You may find a great price on a plant you could use.

-All the perennials we start in March are now full and blooming.
-Nice selection in #1 gallon size pots for $7.95.
+Perennials we started in March are now full and blooming.
+Nice selection in #1 gallon size pots on sale for $6.95.
 Perennials give color to your landscape all summer.
 They come back every year and many are deer resistant and drought tolerant.

 Enjoy spending time in your garden and yard.
 It’s such a nice way to relax and forget about things for a while.